-- Runway 14/32 does not contribute meaningfully to the capacity of the Airport given its low utilization. - The effective runway configuration is a single runway (Runway 5/23) - Meteorological Conditions (VFR/IFR), shown in Table 4-7, will remain constant throughout the forecast period
+- → Runway 14/32 will no longer be in operation - The new runway configuration will be a single runway (Runway 5/23) - Meteorological Conditions (VFR/IFR), shown in Table 4-8, will remain constant throughout the forecast period

 Hourly Capacity

 Hourly capacity for the airfield is a measurement of the maximum number of aircraft operations (VFR and IFR) that an airfield can support in an hour based on the runway configuration.
 Using graphs provided in AC 150/5060-5, VFR and IFR hourly capacity bases were established by applying the given VFR and IFR operational capacities for the runway use configuration, the aircraft mix index, and the percentage of aircraft arrivals.
 Once the hourly capacity bases were identified, they were multiplied by the touch-and-go factors and taxiway exit factors to determine the hourly capacities.
 This equation is expressed as: